 Each year OUC has hosted a special reception at the Orlando Repertory Theatre to honor the winners and participants.
 At the reception, representatives from OUC honor the middle and high school students who decorated rainwater barrels and the elementary students who submitted drawings for the Water Color Project calendar.

-This school year more than 11,000 fifth grade students in Central Florida will get the opportunity to make an aquifer, build a solar-powered car and test low flow showerheads and compact fluorescent light bulbs (CFLs) against traditional fixtures as part of an electric and water conservation and alternative sources educational program.
+This school year more than 10,000 fifth grade students in Central Florida will get the opportunity design and create a green roof for an apartment building and a fair ride that is run solely on solar power as part of an electric and water conservation and alternative sources educational program.